 Surveillance - Disease Carrying Insects Program

 Surveillance is one of the key components of the Disease Carrying Insects Program (DCIP).
-Information on mosquitoes, ticks, and birds is gathered daily and analyzed on a weekly basis using a variety of sampling and analytical methods.
+Information on mosquitoes and ticks is gathered daily and analyzed on a weekly basis using a variety of sampling and analytical methods.
 The resulting data are used to monitor public health risk levels and enable the Health Department to act quickly when these risk levels are elevated.
+Traps are set up throughout the Fairfax community.

 Mosquito trap data are associated with risk factors in order to assess and predict human risk and determine "triggers" for mosquito control activities.
 Adult mosquito trapping can be expanded or enhanced when routine surveillance methods detect West Nile virus activity.
 This helps determine zones of potential local transmission and the extent of viral activity, thus guiding interventions.